codefresh-io/docs.codefresh.io/_docs/single-sign-on/saml/saml-onelogin.md

 ## Setup Instructions

-Below describes how to set up OneLogin for Single Sing On with Codefresh using SAML.
-If you do not have the SAML option, please create a support ticket enable SAML for the account account.
+Below describes how to set up OneLogin for Single Sign-On with Codefresh using SAML.
+If you do not have the SAML option, please create a support ticket enable SAML for the account.

 ### In OneLogin